primiano/perfetto-docs/docs/design-docs/api-and-abi.md

 time of writing this feature is used only by Chrome for dealing with lazy Mojo initialization during startup tracing.

-#### SMB memory layout: pages and chunks
+#### SMB memory layout: pages, chunks, fragments and packets

 The SMB is partitioned into fixed-size pages.
 A SMB page must be an integer multiple of 4KB.
 The only valid sizes are: 4KB, 8KB, 16KB, 32KB.

-The size of a SMB page is determined by each Producer at connection time, via the `InitializeConnectionRequest.shared_memory_page_size_hint_bytes` and cannot be changed afterwards.
-Different producers can have SMB(s) that have a page size different from each other's, but the page size will be constant throughout all the lifetime of the producer process.
+The size of a SMB page is determined by each Producer at connection time, via the `shared_memory_page_size_hint_bytes` field of `InitializeConnectionRequest` and cannot be changed afterwards.
+All pages in the SMB have the same size, constant throughout the lifetime of the producer process.

-Page(s) are partitioned by the Producer into variable size Chunk(s).

 ![Shared Memory ABI Overview](/docs/images/shmem-abi-overview.png)

-**A page** is a portion of the shared memory buffer and defines the granularity of the interaction between the Producer and tracing Service.
+**A page** is a fixed-sized partition of the shared memory buffer and is just a container of chunks.
-When a producer fills a SMB page it sends `CommitData` IPC to the service, asking it to copy its contents into the central non-shared buffers.
+The Producer can partition each Page SMB using a limited number of predetermined layouts (1 page : 1 chunk; 1 page : 2 chunks and so on).
+The page layout is stored in a 32-bit atomic word in the page header.
+The same 32-bit word contains also the state of each chunk (2 bits per chunk).

 Having fixed the total SMB size (hence the total memory overhead), the page size is a triangular tradeoff between: